1. Home

 The WFSA is led and run by volunteers and is consequently able to keep staff numbers low.

-Our small Secretariat supports all aspects of the Federation’s work including programme management, fundraising, membership, volunteering and governance and is based in London.
+Our small Secretariat supports all aspects of the Federation’s work including programme management, fundraising, membership, volunteering and governance.

 Kristine Stave